python/docs-community/docs/workgroup/workgroup_charter.rst

 Active Time
 -----------

-This workgroup will be active indefinitely while supported by the Python Steering Council.
+The Editorial Board will be active indefinitely while supported by the Python Steering Council.

 Core Values & Internal Government